SamiramTariqBaloch/Medical-Fine-Tuning-with-QLoRA-Using-Unsloth/readme.md

-Task 2 Medical Fine-Tuning with QLoRA Using Unsloth
+Medical Fine-Tuning with QLoRA Using Unsloth

-A Complete, Step-by-Step README (Final Version)

-This README explains the full process I followed to fine-tune a medical language model using QLoRA, Unsloth, Google Colab, and Hugging Face.
-The document includes:

-A complete project overview

-Tools used

-Dataset details

-Training workflow

-Full Colab code

-Saving & evaluation

-Recommended hyperparameters

-Troubleshooting

-Ethics guidelines

-1. Project Overview
+.
+Project Overview

 In this task, the objective was to fine-tune a medical domain LLM using QLoRA through Unsloth’s optimized training pipeline in Google Colab.
 The chosen base model was a modern LLM such as Llama-3 or DeepSeek-R1.